In case you have not found you answer by reading the other pages ;) !

 Is there a Malaria risk ?
 Dengue fever ?
 Should we take prophylaxis treatment ?

 The whole region from Lombok to Far East Indonesia is registered as Malaria endemic, so it is normal to be aware.
 Although cases of Malaria have dropped in the villages around for several years, and the mosquito activity is quite low in Kepa, it would be improper to affirm there is no risk.
-Usual prevention consist in sleeping under a bed-net (because Malaria mosquitoes are mainly active during the night) (provided) and using repellent.
-Prophyllaxic treatment is an individual choice you might discuss with your doctor.
-If you decide to take some, Malarone is one you can dive with (Lhariam is contraindicated with scuba-diving).
+Usual prevention consists in sleeping under a bed-net (provided in our bungalows) because Malaria mosquitoes are active during the night, and using repellent.
+Prophylaxis treatment is an individual choice you might discuss with your doctor.
+If you decide to take some, Malarone is one you can dive with (Lhariam is outcast while scuba-diving).
+Dengue Fever used to occur mainly in Bali, Java… but the last year, some cases have been registered in Alor region too.
+It is carried on by daily mosquitoes, so repellent is recommended by afternoon.

 We would like to travel between east Flores and Alor islands not coming back to Kupang (Timor island), but it looks difficult, do you have suggestions ?